KshirodHackfest/serverless-automation/README.md

 --Use shell commands to clone the repository and change the working directory to the Java example

-git clone git@github.com:blackboard/lambda-selenium.git
+git clone <git path>

-cd lambda-selenium/lambda-selenium-java/
+cd /serverless-automation/lambda-selenium-java/

 **Packaging A New Function**